 Virtual Machine to Virtual Machine

 VM-to-VM connections within VPC networks and peered VPC networks inside of Google's production network are authenticated and encrypted.
 This includes connections between customer VMs and between customer and Google-managed VMs such as Cloud SQL.
-Figure 1 shows this interaction (labelled connection C).
+Figure 1 shows this interaction (labeled connection C).

 Connectivity to Google APIs and services